 P.B.
 Young Sr.

 The birth of P.B.
-(Plummer Bernard) Young, Sr., in 1884 is celebrated on this date.
-He was an African American newspaper editor and publisher.
+Young, Sr., in 1884 is marked on this date.
+He was a Black newspaper editor and publisher.

-Young has often been called the "Dean of the Negro Press."
-Born in Littleton, North Carolina, he learned the newspaper business as a youth while helping his father, Winfield Young, the founder and publisher of The True Reformer, a small newspaper in their hometown.
+Plummer Bernard Young was born in Littleton, North Carolina, he learned the newspaper business as a youth while helping his father, Winfield Young, the founder and publisher of The True Reformer, a small newspaper in their hometown.
 He attended St. Augustine's College in Raleigh, N.C., from 1903 to 1905.
 He moved to Norfolk in 1910, and purchased The Gideon Lodge Journal and Guide, a fraternal publication, and subsequently renamed it The Norfolk Journal and Guide.

 He was an active community leader, serving on the President's Commission on Fair Employment Practices in 1943, and on the educational boards of several predominantly Black colleges, including Howard University, Hampton Institute, and Virginia State College.

 P.B.
-Young, Sr., suffered from respiratory ailments and died of pneumonia on October 9, 1962.
+Young, Sr., often been called the "Dean of the Negro Press" died of pneumonia on October 9, 1962.

 P. B. Young, Newspaperman: